TuomoKu/SPX-GC/README.md

 **A static background image** can be assigned to a project in the Project Settings.
 A use case for this might be a chroma image to help in chroma keying in a vision mixer such as ATEM.
 Another creative use is to have a logo or border or other design element onscreen all the time.
 A transparent PNG (with an alpha channel) can be used.
 The background image must be placed to ASSETS/media/image/hd folder and it will appear in the dropdown.

 **Templates** can be added to a project on the project settings page.
-When a template (a .html file) is browsed and selected, the system will scan the file and search for a [template definition](#definition) which will tell SPX-GC what kind of input fields should be generated for that template and how the template is planned to be played out.
+When a template (a .html file) is browsed and selected, the system will scan the file and search for a [template definition](#definition) which will tell SPX what kind of input fields should be generated for that template and how the template is planned to be played out.
 Template defaults are stored to project's `profile.json` (as "copy") and if HTML template's definition related details are changed afterwards the template must be imported to the project again.
 The system does not re-scan added templates.

 > If selected template does NOT have template definition it will cause an `error:templateDefinitionMissing` -message.
 See section [html templates](#templates).